What Percent Of Road Rage Incidents Involve A Firearm

 Tip 2: Manage Your Own Anger.
 One of the most effective ways to prevent road rage is to manage your own anger and stress levels.
 This can involve practicing relaxation techniques, such as deep breathing or meditation, before getting behind the wheel.
 It can also involve planning your route in advance to avoid traffic congestion and delays.

 Instead, focus on maintaining a safe distance and avoiding any actions that could be interpreted as provocative.
-If the aggressive driver continues to harass you, contact law enforcement and report the incident.
+So if the aggressive driver continues to harass you, contact law enforcement and report the incident.
 Provide them with as much information as possible, including the make and model of the vehicle, the license plate number, and a description of the driver.

 If you notice a driver exhibiting aggressive behavior, give them plenty of space and avoid any actions that could provoke them.
 Be particularly cautious in areas with high traffic congestion or where there is a history of road rage incidents.
 By being aware of your surroundings, you can anticipate potential conflicts and take steps to avoid them.